 If you are struggling to pay rent due to a financial hardship, it is important to know your options to help keep a roof over your head.

-With rents continuing to increase faster than wages, and with continued economic uncertainty related to COVID-19, millions of Americans are faced with the challenge of keeping up with their rent payments.
+With rents continuing to increase faster than wages, millions of Americans are faced with the challenge of keeping up with their rent payments.
 In fact, a recent Freddie Mac survey found that 58% of renters are concerned about making their rent payment in the short term.

 Here are several steps you can take to protect your housing while you are managing a financial hardship.